witnet/documentation/docs/tutorials/bitcoin-price-feed/fine-tuning.md

 - `request_fee`: the amount of wit tokens that will be earned by the Witnet miner that publishes your request in a block.
-- `reward`: the amount of wit tokens that every each of the Witnet nodes assigned to your request will earn if they honestly fulfill their commitments and reveals.
+- `reward`: the amount of wit tokens that each of the Witnet nodes assigned to your request will earn if they honestly fulfill their commitments and reveals.
 - `commit_fee`: the amount of wit tokens that will be earned by Witnet